-ACTION PO 1.7.1 (New 2007): Develop product stewardship program for new commercial products to minimize future pollutant releases.
+ACTION PO-1.7.1 (New 2007): Develop product stewardship program for new commercial products to minimize future pollutant releases.

-Who: Local governments, non-governmental agencies, agencies of the California Environmental Protection Agency and the California Resources Agency product designed to be used in a manner that could release environmentally relevant quantities of potentially harmful pollutants to the Estuary or its watershed is brought to market.
+Who: Local governments, non-governmental agencies, agencies of the California Environmental Protection Agency and the California Resources Agency

+What: Develop a new program to ensure that a pollutant release minimization strategy (strategy) is developed along with each new commercial product.
+These strategies should consider the complete product life cycle.
+They would be required before a new consumer product designed to be used in a manner that could release environmentally relevant quantities of potentially harmful pollutants to the Estuary or its watershed is brought to market.
 The strategy, which should be the responsibility of the product manufacturer, should ensure that the product's use will not result in discharges to surface waters that result in violation of water quality standards in place to protect beneficial uses in the Estuary.
 Because there are not numeric water quality objectives for most emerging contaminants, when strategies are developed for new chemicals or new uses of existing chemicals, they will generally look to narrative water quality standards, such as those that speak to the idea of preventing toxic substances from being present in receiving waters in toxic amounts.